 The event type specified in the message template properties:

 By default, routing relies on the following information:

 The Event history, under Message Center > Event history , groups all the processed events into one single view.
 They can be categorized by event type or by status.
 These statuses are:

-Pending: which means the event may be:
+Pending: The event can be:

-Sent, Ignored and Delivery error: these delivery statuses are recovered via the updateEventsStatus workflow.
+Sent, Ignored and Delivery error: These delivery statuses are recovered via the updateEventsStatus workflow.
 For more information, you can open the relevant delivery.

-Event expired: the maximum number of send tries was reached.
+Event expired: The maximum number of send tries was reached.
 The event is considered null.